orangemug/git-deploy/README.md

 Git is a great place to store builds for open source projects.
 The permissions are already set up for your team, it's usually free and it lives alongside the rest of your code.

-This is designed for a CI environment to push build artifacts after the tests pass.
+`git-deploy` is designed for a CI environment to push build artifacts after the tests pass.
 But can also be used locally if required.

 Note: This was originally designed for the [maputnik/editor](https://github.com/maputnik/editor) build process, but should be generally useful for other projects also.